Introduction to PHP

 What is a PHP File?

-- PHP code are executed on the server, and the result is returned to the browser as plain HTML
+- The PHP code is executed on the server, and the result is returned to the browser as plain HTML.

 What Can PHP Do?

-- PHP can add, delete, modify data in your database
+- PHP can add, delete, and modify data in your database.

 - PHP can be used to control user-access

-With PHP you are not limited to output HTML.
+With PHP, you are not limited to outputting HTML.
 You can output images, PDF files, and even Flash movies.
 You can also output any text, such as XHTML and XML.

 - PHP is compatible with almost all servers used today (Apache, IIS, etc.)